Did Models Learn Sufficiently? Attribution-Guided Training via Subset-Selected Counterfactual Augmentation: Experiments

-\textbf{Datasets.} We utilize a comprehensive suite of five datasets to evaluate our method on both generalization and robustness.
-Our primary ID benchmark for efficient training and comprehensive ablation studies is \textbf{ImageNet-100 (IN-100)} \cite{tian2020contrastive}, a standard 100-class subset of ImageNet-1k \cite{russakovsky2015imagenet}.
-We use \textbf{TinyImageNet-200} \cite{stanford2017tinyimagenet}, a lightweight 200-class (64x64) benchmark, to assess adaptability to varied class semantics and lower image fidelity.
-The definitive large-scale benchmark, \textbf{ImageNet-1k (IN-1k)} \cite{russakovsky2015imagenet}, with its 1,000 categories, is employed to validate our framework's scalability and generalization.
-Robustness against severe texture and style shifts is measured on \textbf{ImageNet-R (Rendition)} \cite{hendrycks2021many}, a challenging OOD benchmark composed of 200 ``renditions'' classes.
-Finally, \textbf{ImageNet-S (Sketch)} \cite{wang2019learning} provides 50,000 sketch-style images (1,000 classes) to specifically evaluate the model's shape bias absent texture.

-\textbf{Evaluation Metrics.} All models are evaluated using the Top-1 test accuracy metric (\%).
-Our assessment is conceptually twofold, a structure corresponding directly to our datasets.
-We measure (1) ID Generalization on the standard test sets of IN-100, TinyImageNet-200, as well as IN-1k.
-(2) OOD Robustness on the challenging ImageNet-R and ImageNet-S benchmarks.
-As noted in our result tables, all reported scores are averaged over multiple runs to ensure statistical reliability.
+\textbf{Evaluation Metrics.} All models are evaluated using Top-1 test accuracy (\%).
+Our evaluation contains two aspects that correspond to the adopted datasets.
+First, we measure ID generalization on the standard test sets of IN-100, TinyImageNet-200, and IN-1k.
+Second, we evaluate OOD robustness on ImageNet-R and ImageNet-S. Moreover, all reported results are averaged over multiple runs to improve statistical reliability.

-\textbf{Baselines.} We compare our proposed SS-CA framework against three primary methods.
-The first is Conventional Training, representing the standard Empirical Risk Minimization (ERM) baseline trained without specialized augmentation.
-Then, we compare against two recent, relevant debiasing methods from Xiao \textit{et al.} \cite{xiao2023masked} and Chen \textit{et al.} \cite{chen2025generalized}.
-Finally, in order to ensure a comprehensive evaluation, all methods are implemented and evaluated across three distinct backbone architectures: ResNet-101 \cite{he2015deep}, ViT-B/16 \cite{dosovitskiy2021imageworth16x16words}, and the CLIP ViT-B/32 visual encoder \cite{radford2021learning}.
+\textbf{Baselines.} We compare the proposed SS-CA framework with three types of methods.
+The first is \textit{Conventional Training}, which denotes the standard Empirical Risk Minimization (ERM) baseline trained without attribution-guided augmentation.
+The second and third are two recent debiasing methods proposed by Xiao \textit{et al.}~\cite{xiao2023masked} and Chen \textit{et al.}~\cite{chen2025generalized}, respectively.
+To ensure a comprehensive and fair comparison, all methods are implemented and evaluated on three representative backbone architectures, including ResNet-101~\cite{he2016deep}, ViT-B/16~\cite{dosovitskiy2021imageworth16x16words}, and the CLIP ViT-B/32 visual encoder~\cite{radford2021learning}.

-\textbf{Implementation Details.} We establish two training protocols based on the backbones: (1) End-to-End Fine-Tuning, applied to ResNet-101 and ViT-B/16; (2) Linear Probing (frozen encoder), applied to the CLIP ViT-B/32.
+\textbf{Implementation Details.} We adopt two training protocols according to the backbone architecture.
+For ResNet-101 and ViT-B/16, we perform end-to-end fine-tuning.
+For CLIP ViT-B/32, we adopt linear probing with the visual encoder frozen.
 All models are trained for 30 epochs using the AdamW optimizer with a global batch size of 128.
-The learning rate is set to $1.0 \times 10^{-6}$ with $0.1$ weight decay, managed by a CosineAnnealingLR scheduler.
-We use standard preprocessing for all datasets to ensure a fair comparison.
+The learning rate is set to \(1.0 \times 10^{-6}\), and the weight decay is set to \(0.1\).
+The learning rate is scheduled by CosineAnnealingLR.
+Standard preprocessing is applied to all datasets to ensure a fair comparison.